afianasrin1/crockeries-client/README.md

 Crockeries Gallery is a cloud-enabled, mobile-ready
 In this website ReactJS-powered Tailwind Css are used.

-- Click On THE LINK
+- Click On THE LINK-https://crockeriesgallery-c395c.web.app
-- Challenge Your MIND
-- ✨Magic ✨

 ## Description

-You can add your favorite Crockeries products or review and also share with your friends😁!!
+You can add your favorite Crockeries products or review and also share with your friends.
 Dev Goal: Review...

 ### Packages: